thelonelinux/LeetCode_AllInOne/src/OS_CN_DBMS_SQL_Learning/OS_Learning/OS_Readme.md

     * Here we give feedback by lower priority queue that it has being idle for some time. so cpu is notice and bring this in cpu
     * highest priority will work for 8 time unit, then goes to medium priority which works for 6 time quant and then lowest priority queue will have 2 time quant.
     * so like this it works.
-    * see in notes pdf.
+    * see in notes pdf. for gantt chat and numerical understanding of each scheduling algorithm
 * --
 * 3. PROCESS SYNCHRONIZATION
   *